 Does your dog constantly scratch and lick his paws?
 If so, then he probably suffers from allergies.
 Just like humans, dogs can develop allergies too.
-Though your dog probably won't ask you to pass the Kleenex, there are ways to tell if he or she is suffering from annoying canine allergies and Hay Fever.
+Though your dog probably won't ask you to pass the Kleenex, there are ways to tell if he or she is suffering from annoying canine allergies.

-Allergy Symptoms In Dogs
+Allergy Symptoms in Dogs

-Licking and chewing of the paws (one of the most common symptoms!)
+- Licking and chewing of the paws (one of the most common symptoms!)

-Redness around the armpits and groin area
+- Redness around the armpits and groin area

-Rubbing of the face and eyes
+- Rubbing of the face and eyes

-Constant all over scratching and licking
+- Constant, all-over scratching and licking

 What Causes Canine Allergies?

 Dogs can develop allergies to the same things that cause people to sneeze and wheeze.
-Airborne particles such as dust, molds, and plant pollen are the most common reason Fido scratches.
-People often develop watery eyes and have sneezing fits while dogs battle constant itchiness and scratching.
+Airborne particles such as dust, molds, and plant pollen are the most common reasons your dog scratches.
+People often develop watery eyes and have sneezing fits, while dogs battle constant itchiness and scratching.

-What Type Of Allergy Does My Dog Have?
+What Type of Allergy Does My Dog Have?

-When humans want to figure out what they are allergic to they simply make an appointment with their family doctor and have what is known as a "prick test."
+When humans want to figure out what they are allergic to, they simply make an appointment with their family doctor and have what is known as a "prick test."
 The same type of test can be performed on your dog (sorry, Fido!).

-How To Avoid & Alleviate Allergy Problems.
+How to Avoid and Alleviate Allergy Problems

 Once you and your dog's veterinarian have determined what your dog is allergic to, there are several things you can do.
 If airborne allergies are your dog's primary problem, then it might be a good idea to invest in a high-efficiency (HEPA) air purifier.
-Air purifiers can greatly reduce the amounts of allergens that are floating around in your home.
+Air purifiers can greatly reduce the number of allergens that are floating around in your home.
 Place the air purifier in the room in which your dog sleeps or spends most of his day.
 Humidifiers can also help.

 Though your furry friend might enjoy sleeping with you in your bedroom, it might be a good idea to set up a comfortable sleeping space for him in another area of your home.
 Sorry to tell you this, but bedrooms often have the highest dust mite populations of any room in your house.
 Sweet dreams!
-Training your dog to sleep in a room other than your bedroom might be difficult at first; however, if your best friend suffers from dust and or mite allergies you are actually doing him or her a favor.
+Training your dog to sleep in a room other than your bedroom might be difficult at first; however, if your best friend suffers from dust and or mite allergies, you are actually doing him or her a favor.

 Relieving Allergy Symptoms

 Allergy relief skin sprays are also available for purchase at most pet supply stores.
 Though they only bring temporary relief to your pet's itchy skin, it is a good idea to keep a bottle handy if you have a dog that suffers from allergies.

 An oatmeal bath is also a good idea.
 If you do not have an oatmeal bath product handy, simply fill an old tube-sock with oatmeal and place it in the bathwater.
 Allow it to soak for at least ten minutes before putting your dog into the tub.
-This may not work as well as a purchased oatmeal bath product but it will bring some relief.
+This may not work as well as a purchased oatmeal bath product, but it will bring some relief.

 Though many people tend to reach for the flea powder when they first notice their furry friend scratching, more often than not, it is allergies that are causing the problem, not fleas!
-Allergies are one of the most common conditions in dogs and one of the main reasons that owner's take their dog's to the vet.
+Allergies are one of the most common conditions in dogs and one of the main reasons that owners take their dogs to the vet.